Stratio/sparta/doc/src/site/sphinx/usingSparkta.rst

-Using SpaRkTA
+Using Sparkta
 *************

-Installing SpaRkTA
+Installing Sparkta
 ==================

-An easy way to test SpaRkTA is using it with the `sandbox <sandbox.html>`__.
+An easy way to test Sparkta is using it with the `sandbox <sandbox.html>`__.

-If you prefer to install it by yourself you can install SpaRkTA by unpackaging a `release <https://github .com/Stratio/sparkta/releases>`__ or by generating the deb or rpm packages from the `source code <https://github .com/Stratio/sparkta>`__.
+If you prefer to install it by yourself you can install Sparkta by unpackaging a `release <https://github .com/Stratio/sparkta/releases>`__ or by generating the deb or rpm packages from the `source code <https://github .com/Stratio/sparkta>`__.